First Republic getting bailed out by large banks in $30B plan

 Sources familiar with the matter said that JPMorgan Chase, Citigroup, Wells Fargo and Goldman Sachs are part of the group of banks pulling together the package.
 It is likely to consist of $30 billion in deposits and capital for First Republic.

-The list of 11 banks involved also includes Truist, Morgan Stanley, BNY Mellon, State Street, US Bank, PNC and Bank of America, a source told The Associated Press.
+The list of 11 banks involved also includes Truist, Morgan Stanley, BNY Mellon, State Street, US Bank, PNC and Bank of America, a source said.

 The sources spoke on the condition of anonymity because the package was still being developed.